Audio / Video Playback

 Integration

-The following diagram shows the current integration of the media playback pipeline into WebKit and Chromium browser; this is slightly out of date, but the gist remains the same.
+The following diagram shows the original integration of the media playback pipeline into WebKit (now Blink) and the Chromium browser.